Monster (Steppenwolf album)

 Monster is the fourth studio album by Canadian-American rock band Steppenwolf.
 The album was released in November 1969, by ABC Dunhill Records.
 It was their first LP with new lead guitarist Larry Byrom instead of Michael Monarch.
-The album was Steppenwolf's most political album, making references to important issues at the time, such as the Vietnam War.
+The album was Steppenwolf's most political album, making references to prominent issues at the time, such as the Vietnam War.

 The album was the first Steppenwolf album not to feature a US top ten hit, though two singles from the album entered the top 40: "Move Over" and "Monster".

 Reception

 Reviews for Monster have generally been negative.
 Rolling Stone commented that the playing of the individual performers is "top-notch", but that "[t]heir arrangements have become sloppy and crude, as the early-Zappa lyrics continuously clash with the music."

 AllMusic panned the album in their retrospective review, remarking that "these lumbering hard rock tunes were not an effective means to address [important political topics], politically or musically."